alexkappa/terraform-provider-auth0/website/docs/r/rule.html.md

+---
+layout: "auth0"
+page_title: "Auth0: auth0_rule"
+description: |-
+  With this resource, you can create and manage rules, which are custom Javascript snippets that run in a secure, isolate sandbox as part of your authentication pipeline.
+---

 # auth0_rule

 With Auth0, you can create custom Javascript snippets that run in a secure, isolated sandbox as part of your authentication pipeline, which are otherwise known as rules.
 This resource allows you to create and manage rules.
 You can create global variable for use with rules by using the auth0_rule_config resource.